jagenjo/rendeer.js/README.md

 Rendeer.js is a lightweight scene graph library, meant to be used in web games.
 It is meant to be flexible and easy to tweak.
 It used the library [https://github.com/jagenjo/litegl.js](litegl.js) as a low level layer for WebGL.

+It comes with some common useful classes like:

+* Scene and SceneNode
+* Camera
+* Renderer
+* ParticleEmissor

+And because it uses litegl you have all the basic ones (Mesh, Shader and Texture).

 Usage
 -----